stoyko90/stoyko90/README.md

 Hi!
-I am a Software Developer in the UK.
+I am a Software Engineer in the UK.
 Well versed in JavaScript, Python and C programming languages.

 My favourite technologies are:
 TypeScript, React, MongoDB, SQL, Express, NodeJS, AWS